Broccoliux/dragonfly/journal.md

 about the frimware i dont have to write the frimware from scratch, there are alredy frist class porved out there online,i just need to configure them.

+so this gonna be my last journal, i have completed the project and no i just need to submit it. one last thing. i have used ai while recording just cuz i difnt had any ooption left so i used it, dont detuct too much time.